gwsystems/composite/doc/design/data-structs_operations.md

   loader observes these handler names, and creates the capabilities to them, while placing the capability number in the exception's entry in the `spd`'s `fault_handler` array.
+- Fault handling is processed through `src/kernel/inv.c:fault_ipc_invoke` which looks up and invokes the capability for the fault handler.

+A useful example of a fault handler is the page fault handler implemented in `src/components/implementation/pgfault/recov_poc/pgfault.c`, which attempts to recover a page fault by resetting the faulted component with its initial boot state.
+The handler manipulates the invocation stack to set the return instruction pointer so that the client component that invoked the faulted component will retry the component invocation.

 Future Changes
 --------------